storybookjs/react-native/CONTRIBUTING.md

 # Download and build this repository:
 git clone https://github.com/storybooks/storybook.git
 cd storybook
-npm install
+yarn install
-npm run bootstrap -- --core
+yarn bootstrap --core

 cd examples/cra-kitchen-sink

 # make changes to try and reproduce the problem, such as adding components + stories
-npm start storybook
+yarn start storybook

 # see if you can see the problem, if so, commit it:
 git checkout "branch-describing-issue"